Weetbix/cryptopals-solutions/notes.md

 as the algorithms are way different.
 You should consider the weaknesses in AES when trying to work out how to detect this.

+It would seem to me that for the attack to be successful.. you need to be able to feed extra data into the start of the cipher. ie, without access to a function that encrypts your input + hidden input, how would you crack it?